AshampooSystems/boden/docs/docs/getting-started/building/linux.md

 		cd boden
 		./boden open -p android

-3. Wait for Android Studio to finish its gradle sync and configuration, select the `uidemo` target and press <kbd>Shift</kbd>+<kbd>F10</kbd> to build and run the example application.
+3. Wait for Android Studio to finish its gradle sync and configuration, select the `bodendemo` target and press <kbd>Shift</kbd>+<kbd>F10</kbd> to build and run the example application.

 !!! note
 	If Android Studio displays an error stating that permission to `/dev/kvm` is denied, make sure that you have added your user to the `kvm` group.

-Continue to [Your first Application](../first_app.md) to learn how to create your first boden app.
+Continue to [Your first Boden application](../first_app.md) to learn how to create your first Boden app.